Cellv2/js-dev-env/README.md

 ### Package Manager

-This boilerplate is built with [NodeJS/npm][node-download] in mind.
+This boilerplate is built with npm in mind.
 Sorry yarn users!

 ### Package Security